nihk/RelativeTime/README.md

 relativeTime.from(currentTime + fiveMinutes).let(::println)  // prints "5 minutes from now"
 ```

-For more examples, see the sample gradle module in this project or the Fakes.kt file in `library/src/test`.
+For more examples, see the sample gradle module in this project or the TestUtils.kt file in `library/src/test`.

 ## Install: